 “My body, my life, my choice.”
 Such rhetoric has always left me perplexed.
 Isn’t socialism about protecting the weak and vulnerable, giving a voice to the voiceless?
 Who is weaker or more vulnerable than the unborn child?
 Which member of our society needs a voice more than the mute baby in the womb?

 From here, Hasan goes on to say he wishes to make three points to “his friends on the pro-choice left.”
-As such, I’ll ignore his poor philosophical reasoning and let someone else hit him over the head with Judith Jarvis Thomson; instead, I’ll restrict myself to those three points and why they are each wrong, and taken together, his entire argument – that one can be a lefty and externally4 anti-choice – has absolutely no validity.
+As such, I’ll ignore his poor philosophical reasoning and let someone else hit him over the head with Judith Jarvis Thomson; instead, I’ll restrict myself to those three points and why they are each wrong, and taken together, his entire argument – that one can be a lefty and externally

 The first point Hasan wants to make is that the United Kingdom is the exception rather than the rule when it comes to abortion access.
 He asserts that Jeremy Hunt’s position, that 12 weeks gestation should be the cut-off for legal abortion, is normal across Western Europe, and that France, Germany, Italy and Belgium all adhere to this limit.